nathankleyn/nathankleyn.github.io/_posts/2015-02-25-distributed-id-generation.md

 title: Distributed ID Generation
 ---

-I presented a talk on distributed ID generation using Redis Lua scripting!
+I presented a talk on distributed ID generation using Redis Lua scripting as we do at [Intent HQ](https://www.intenthq.com/)!
 The [slides are available on Speaker Deck](https://speakerdeck.com/nathankleyn/distributed-id-generation) and we're planning on open-sourcing our implementation from Intent HQ soon!

 In the meantime, you might find this useful as a guide on the theory and ideas behind generating unique IDs in a distributed fashion.